 1.1.1.
 "Fuel storage system" means a propulsion energy storage system that stores chemical energy as liquid or gaseous fuel.

 1.1.2.
-"Rechargeable energy storage system" means a propulsion energy storage system that stores electrical or mechanical energy and which may be re-energised [or regenerated].
+"Rechargeable energy storage system" means a propulsion energy storage system that stores electrical or mechanical energy and which may be re-energised .

 1.1.2.1.
 "Rechargeable electrical energy storage system" means a propulsion energy storage system that stores electrical energy and which is rechargeable.